chiedo/rails-starter/README.md

 <img src="https://travis-ci.org/chiedojohn/rails-starter.svg?branch=master" />

 A framework for a new rails 4.2.0/ruby 2.2 project utilizing vagrant or docker 1.5.0 for setting up the development environment.
+You are welcome to not use Docker or Vagrant and just run everything locally but handling the configurations for your local development environment will be up to you.

 Platform Specific Notes
 ====================